romeorizzi/TALight/example_problems/tutorial/model_ANN_verifier/Model_ANN_verifier.md

 # Model_ANN_verifier

-The purpose of this problem is to provide a first approach to the task of neural network verification using linear programming.
-We will start with the basics, introducing what a neural network is, how it is possible to learn a task using this approach, and how it is possible to verify that the network actually learned what was required.
+The purpose of this TALight problem is to offer a playground where to experiment a linear programming based approach to the task of neural network verification.

-You will soon understand that this task is an NP-hard problem, so your task will be to model this problem, i.e., to try to relate this problem to a class of problems for which a solution strategy is known.

-The verification of neural networks (optimization) using linear programming algorithms (Simplex) is known in the literature due to this contribution:

-- Katz, G., C. Barrett, D. L. Dill, K. Julian, and M. J. Kochenderfer.
-2017.
-“Reluplex: An efficient SMT solver for verifying deep neural networks”.
-In: International Conference on Computer Aided Verification.

-## What is an Artificial Neural Network(ANN)?
+## Artificial Neural Networks (ANNs)

-Artificial neural networks (ANNs), usually simply called neural networks (NNs), are computing systems inspired by the biological neural networks that constitute animal brains.
+Artificial Neural Networks (ANNs), usually simply called Neural Networks (NNs), are computing systems inspired by the biological neural networks that constitute animal brains.
+They are mainly used in the field of Deep Learning (DL) for classification tasks, or in the general field of learning, particularly in Reinforcement Learning (RL).
 Any complex system can be abstracted in a simple way, or at least dissected to its basic abstract components.
-In particular, neural networks are approximation functions (linear or not) that are mainly used in the field of Deep Learning (DL) for classification tasks, for example, or in the field of learning, particularly in Reinforcement Learning (RL).

-An ANN is a processing system that includes a collection of connected units called *neurons*, which are organized into one or more layers.
-Each connection between neurons transmits a signal that goes from the neurons to the input nodes, to one or more layers up to the output/s node/s.
-Generally it is represent as:
+The basic units of an ANN are its *neurons*, which are organized into one or more layers.
+The first and the last layers contain no neuron.
+These are called the input layer and the output layer, and their nodes represent the input and the output lines of the ANN.
+Every node carries a real number expressing its output value.
+The neurons of each layer, also represented by nodes, are fed with the output values of nodes in the previous layer and compute their own output values in deteterministic dependence from these.

+The general topology of the network is illustrated in figure.
 ![](https://i.imgur.com/ELBOcWp.png)

+A fundamental property is that the input/output function of an ANN is fully determined by the input/output function for each one of its neurons.
+The behaviour of each single neuron is described by its activation function and by a set of real parameters also called weights.
+A neuron has one weight for every node of the previous layer to which the neuron is connected.
+The input/output function of a neuron is computed as follows:

+   let wv be the weighted sum of its input values.
+   Set the output value to f(wv), where f() is the activation function of the neuron.

+Training a network amounts to choosing a complete set of weights for each one of ist neurons.

-A node combines input from the data with a set of coefficients, or *weights*, that either amplify or dampen that input, thereby assigning significance to inputs with regard to the task the algorithm is trying to learn.
+If we want to make a parallel with the functioning of the human brain, the weights represent the intensity of a possible synapses.
+Each neuron combines its input value through its weights and activation function, thus either amplifing or dampeing the original stimulus coming from the data offered by the input layer, thereby assigning significance to these data with regard to the task that the network training algorithm is trying to learn.

-These input-weight products are summed and then the sum is passed through a node’s so-called ***activation function***, to determine whether and to what extent that signal should progress further through the network to affect the outcome.
-If we want to make a parallel with the functioning of the human brain, these connections represent the synapses.
+A neuron is called linear when f is the identity function, activated otherwise.
+A special kind of activated neurons are the Rectified Linear Unit (ReLU), which are those neurons for which f(x) = \max{0,x}.

+In general, once trained, the neural network offers (and computes) a function approximating the desired input/output behaviour for a certain device (the value of a position in chess, or the probability of cancer for a certain biopsi, the action a robot should make in a certain state, ...).
+When all neurons are linear then all the representable approximation functions are also linear.

 ## How is it possible to learn a task using ANN?
 The input layer is nothing more than a set of values representing a particular initial state/feature.
 Each arc connecting one node to the next has a label representing the weight <img src="https://latex.codecogs.com/gif.latex?w_i"/>.
 So each node <img src="https://latex.codecogs.com/gif.latex?h_i"/> of the hidden layers will be: <img src="https://render.githubusercontent.com/render/math?math=h_i = \sum_{i = 0}^m x_i w_i">